knuckleswtf/scribe/docs/generating-documentation.md

 - To override fields in the generated collection, set the `postman.overrides` config option to your changes.
 You can use dot notation to update specific nested fields.
 For instance, `['info.version' => '2.0.0']` will override the 'version` key in the 'info` object whenever generating.

-- The base URL used in the Postman collection is the value of `config('app.url')` by default.
-To change this, set the value of the `postman.base_url` key.

 ## OpenAPI (Swagger) spec generation
 Scribe can also generate an OpenAPI spec file.
 This is disabled by default.
 You can configure this in the `openapi` section of your `scribe.php` file.